wuyanxin/review.ninja/doc/installation.md

 The following environment variables are mandatory:

+  * `HOST`
+  * `SESSION_SECRET`
   * `MONGODB`
   * `GITHUB_CLIENT`
   * `GITHUB_SECRET`

+Refer to [Further Reading on Environment Variables](#Further-Reading-on-Environment-Variables) for more information on what to set the variables to.

-The `MONGODB` default in the `.env.example` file is correct unless you have an alternative configuration.
+The `MONGODB` default in the `.env.example` file is correct if you followed this guide 100%, however, it is recommended to choose a secure password for your MongoDB user.

 Once that is done you can start the application with:

 	npm app.js

-### Further Environment Variables
+### Further Reading on Environment Variables

 The following are the environment variables you have to configure to run a private instance: